Signalling of the Toronto subway: Signal numbers

 All signals have an alpha-numeric number that relates to their location within the subway system.
 The number is assigned using the Chain system of measurement, whereby a signal's number is assigned based on the nearest chain measure.

 Each line or portion of a line has an assigned letter, and that precedes the number ascertained by the Chain measure.
 Signals that are on a northbound portion of track use the nearest even valued chain measure, where signals on a southbound portion of track use the nearest odd valued chain measure.

 Temporary signals

-In work zones, staff place yellow beacons on the track bed between the rails to inform train operators that a "slow order" is in effect; the first beacon is usually accompanied with a speed restriction sign indicating the speed limit for the affected area.
+In work zones, staff place yellow beacons on the track bed between the rails to inform train operators that a "slow order" or "reduced speed zone" is in effect; the first beacon is usually accompanied with a speed restriction sign indicating the speed limit for the affected area.
 A green beacon indicates the end of a work zone and allows operators to resume normal operation.
 In outdoor sections, yellow and green flags are also used for the same purpose.
 A flashing blue light at track level indicates workers may be present, subway operators are required to sound their horn, and follow the signals of track workers when approaching and passing them.